How to Check if Your Website is Indexed by Google

 Automating Index Checks for Large Sites

 This is where automation becomes critical.
-For small sites, manual checks are manageable.
-But once you’re running dozens, hundreds, or even thousands of pages, doing it by hand is a nightmare.
+For a small site, manual checks are fine.
+Once you're running dozens, hundreds, or thousands of pages, doing it by hand is a nightmare.

 Imagine an ecommerce site with 1,200 products.
-If even 10% of those pages silently drop out of Google’s index, that’s 120 invisible products.
-Lost visibility, lost traffic, lost sales.
-And you might not even notice until revenue dips.
+If even 10% of those pages silently fall out of Google's index, that's 120 invisible products.
+Lost visibility, lost traffic, lost sales, and you might not notice until revenue dips.

-Automating index checks means you don’t have to constantly play detective.
-Scheduled scans can run in the background, flagging issues before they cost you.
-Instead of discovering weeks later that an important landing page disappeared, you’ll know right away.
+Automating index checks means you stop playing detective.
+Scheduled scans run in the background and flag issues before they cost you.
+Instead of finding out weeks later that a key landing page disappeared, you know the day it happens.

 How Cromojo Helps